-19e.
+- 4e.
 "After leaving the bus/train, how did you (he/she) get to the final destination?"
-(W/D/P/etc.)

-Interviewer: 'A' - Another route, records the second and third routes for the same trip.
-You must press 'N' for no more routes to conclude the transit trip at 19e above.
-If 'A' for another route is selected in error, the route must then be deleted.
-'Ins', 'Alt-Ins' and 'Ctl-Del' work the same for transit routes as they do for trips.
-See section 6.3 trip data on page 21.
+(W/D/P/etc.) - Important: A' Another route, records the second and third routes for the same trip.
+You must say N No more routes to conclude the transit trip at 4e above.
+If A Another route is selected in error, the route must then be deleted.
+Ins', Alt'+'Ins' and Ctl'+'Del work the same for transit routes as they do trips.
+See section 6.3 trip data on page 24/25.